-In this day and age, there is nothing quite as distracting as unkempt, unruly brows.
-This should come as no surprise to any of us, considering how ‘on fleek brows’ are considered to be one of the biggest trends of the decade.
+There is nothing quite as distracting as unkempt, unruly brows.
+This should come as no surprise to any of us, considering how “brows on fleek” is one of the biggest trends of the decade.

 So, what can you do to ensure that your brows are on fleek?
 Well, while any major brow-shaping moves are better left to professionals, trimming them from time to time to make sure they stay neat and groomed is a good idea.